I Tried to Do Everyday Things in a Full Suit of Armor

 As I attempted to bend over into downward-facing dog, I toppled forward, catching myself with my palms and stubbing my pinky in the process.
 It hurt, but I realized if I was complaining about one bloody fingernail, I’d have been dead in like ten seconds in the actual Middle Ages.

 Other yoga poses were easier to manage.
-I made my way through cobra, tree (slippery, but doable), and warrior one, even with the extra 20 pounds [9 kg] of metal weighing me down.
+I made my way through cobra, tree (slippery, but doable), and warrior one, even with the extra 20 pounds of metal weighing me down.

 GRADE: C